SO WHAT’S THE DAMN PROBLEM?

 Richter v.
 City of Omaha, 729 N.W.2d 67, 273 Neb.
 281 (Sup.Ct.
 Neb., 2007).
 A city work crew was trimming overhanging branches from a tree located in front of Ms. Richter’s home.
 Ms. Richter walked outside and asked the workers to stop trimming the trees.
 The workers refused and told her to back away from them and their truck.
 As Richter backed away, she stepped into a hole with her right foot and fell to the ground, injuring her ankle and twisting her knee.

-The hole in which Ms. Richter fell was located on a grassy area between the street and the sidewalk in front of her residence.
+The hole in which Ms. Richter fell was located in a grassy area between the street and the sidewalk in front of her residence.
 Although this section of land is a public right-of-way, Richter was responsible for maintaining the area.
-She claimed the City had removed a sign some time prior to the accident, thus creating the hole, but replaced it some time thereafter.
+She claimed the City had removed a sign sometime prior to the accident, thus creating the hole, but replaced it sometime thereafter.
 City records — while nonexistent for periods of time prior to the accident — showed no change in signage at the location during the relevant period.

 Not to be detained by the facts, Ms. Richter sued under the Political Subdivisions Tort Claims Act.
 She alleged that the City was negligent in failing to warn the public of a dangerous condition, failing to provide safe passage of a right-of-way, and failing to exercise due care in the operation of its business.
 The trial court found in favor of the City, holding that the evidence was insufficient as to how the hole came to be, when it came to be a hole, and whether the City knew of this hole prior to Ms. Richter’s injury.
 There was insufficient evidence that the City caused the hole or that it knew it was there so it could be repaired in a timely manner.